philanc/plc/README.md

 * Chacha20, Poly1305 and authenticated stream encryption, as defined in [RFC 7539](https://tools.ietf.org/html/rfc7539)

+* Salsa20, a fast encryption algorithm.
+It has been defined by Dan Bernstein, Tanja Lange et al.  http://nacl.cr.yp.to/

 * RC4 - for lightweight, low strength encryption.
 Can also be used as a simple pseudo-random number generator.

 Public key